Laboratory and instrumental parameters associated with the long-term mortality risk in patients after myocardial infarction

 Abstract

-AIM: To determine laboratory and instrumental parameters of myocardial remodeling associated with a lethal outcome in the long-term follow-up period in patients 1 year after myocardial infarction.
+AIM: To identify the laboratory and instrumental parameters of myocardial remodeling associated with long-term mortality in patients 1 year after MI.

-RESULTS: Patients in the second group were older (p=0.007), and more often had myocardial infarction with ST-segment elevation during hospitalization (p <0.001).
-Twelve months after myocardial infarction, a multidirectional pattern of changes in the level of N-terminal brain natriuretic propeptide was revealed: a decrease was registered in the first group, while an increase was registered in the second group.
-In the dynamics of the second group, the index of end-diastolic volume (p=0.014) and the size of left ventricular asynergy were higher (p=0.043), and the ejection fraction was lower (p=0.015) than in the first group.
-The model for predicting 4-year mortality in patients who survived myocardial infarction during the 1st year included such parameters as the index of the left ventricular end-diastolic volume, the content of the N-terminal fragment of the natriuretic peptide and the presence of concentric hypertrophy of the left ventricle.
+RESULTS: Patients in group 2 were older (p = 0.007) and more likely to experience ST-segment elevation MI during hospitalization (p < 0.001).
+One year after the MI, a complex pattern of N-terminal brain natriuretic propeptide level changes was observed, with a decrease in group 1 and an increase in group 2.
+The end-diastolic volume index (p = 0.014) and left ventricular asynergy size were higher (p = 0.043) and the ejection fraction was lower (p = 0.015) in group 2 than in group 1.
+The model for predicting 4-year mortality in patients who survived MI during the first year includes parameters such as the left ventricular end-diastolic volume index, N-terminal pro-brain natriuretic peptide level, and presence of concentric left ventricular hypertrophy.

-CONCLUSION: In patients who survived 1 year after myocardial infarction, the long-term risk of death is associated with a set of parameters reflecting left ventricular remodeling and the development of heart failure.
+CONCLUSION: In patients who survive 1 year following MI, long-term mortality risk is associated with parameters reflecting left ventricular remodeling and heart failure development.

 Full Text